pleco-dev/pleco-api/README.md

 ## Security Notes

-- Never commit real secrets to the repository
+- Never commit real secrets to the repository.
-- Use secret managers or platform-managed env vars for production deployments
+- Use secret managers or platform-managed env vars for production deployments.
-- Rotate any third-party credentials that were ever exposed locally or in git history
+- Rotate any third-party credentials that were ever exposed locally or in git history.
-- Use separate credentials for local, staging, and production environments
+- Use separate credentials for local, staging, and production environments.
-- Sensitive auth endpoints share one rate-limit store: set `REDIS_URL` for Redis (multi-instance friendly); otherwise an in-memory store is used (single instance only).
+- The default rate limiter is in-memory and works correctly for a single instance.
+For multi-instance deployments, replace it with a shared backend such as Redis using the `RateLimitStore` interface.
-- The app sets baseline security headers including CSP, HSTS on HTTPS requests, `X-Content-Type-Options`, and `X-Frame-Options`
+- The app sets baseline security headers including CSP, HSTS (on HTTPS), `X-Content-Type-Options`, and `X-Frame-Options`.
-- Request IDs are propagated via the `X-Request-ID` header
+- Request IDs are propagated via the `X-Request-ID` header for tracing across the gateway and backend.
-- Trusted proxy handling is configurable through `TRUSTED_PROXIES`
+- Trusted proxy handling is configurable through `TRUSTED_PROXIES` so client IP-based audit and rate limiting work correctly behind a gateway.
+- Refresh tokens are rotated on every use — old tokens are invalidated immediately.
+- Password reset tokens are invalidated if the user changes their password after the token was issued.

 ---